ctrl-exec - High Availability

 Load Balancing

-Each connection is self-contained: the agent authenticates the connecting
+/capabilities.
+Each connection is self-contained: the agent authenticates

 Any TCP/L4 load balancer works for port 7443: